PeanutPK/final_project/Proposal.md

 ## Senior project report
 * Evaluation step (Advisor)
   - Approve the project or Decline the project
-  - Comment on the project
+  - Comment on the project about how to improve your code
-  - Change the completion of the project
+  - Change the status of the project

+## General rule of forming a project group
   * Choosing group members
     - One lead
+    - Can be one man project work
     - At most, two members per group
     - Lead choose the member from request

+  * Advisor
+    - One group has only one advisor
+    - Advisor can advise multiple group

+## Additional if I have time
+  * All User
+    - Enable to go back to the previous section of code